Ana Sanat F.C.: History

-The club was founded in 2013 as Atoliyeh Tehran.
-In recent years, due to the change of sponsor, has had different names such as Ana Beton, Sohan Mohammad Sima, Ferdows and Ana Sanat Pasargad.
+The club was founded in 2013 by Rasoul Gholizadeh as Atoliyeh Tehran.
+In recent years, due to the changes in sponsorship, it has had different names such as Ana Beton, Sohan Mohammad Sima and Ferdows Commercial Complex.

+On September 5, 2022, the franchise of this club was officially handed over to Majid Sherafati, and its name was changed to Ana Sanat Pasargad.

 Crest

 Season to season

 The table below chronicles the achievements of the Club in various competitions.